Associate Professor Afton Titus

 Afton was awarded her PhD from the Amsterdam Centre for Tax Law at the University of Amsterdam, with her thesis focused on designing corporate tax policies for the East African Community and its envisaged federation.

 “From a South African tax law perspective,” says Afton, “I am particularly interested in the general anti-avoidance rule and the capital/revenue debate in income and expenditure.
-From an international tax perspective, I am interested in the anti-base erosion and profit-shifting initiatives being adopted internationally.”
+From an international tax perspective, my research focuses on international tax governance, source-based allocation, regional integration, and development-oriented tax design for African states in a post-BEPS world.”

 Afton teaches at both undergraduate and postgraduate level, noting that: “Many people wrongly imagine tax law to be dry and boring.
 I enjoy bringing the tax cases to life before my class as I explain the background, context and continued relevance of the many cases that feature in tax law.
 Statutory interpretation is also a vital area in law that is often seen as boring.
 However, it has particular relevance to tax law, and I enjoy bringing the class’s attention to the sometimes ingenious arguments employed in this area of law to persuade a court to read legislation in the manner argued.”